s-polly/foundry-samples/samples/microsoft/infrastructure-setup/16-private-network-standard-agent-apim-setup-preview/README.md

-APIM Private Preview will be available on Sept 15 2025.
-Please do not deploy this template before then.
-To enable the Private Preview, please fill out this form (https://forms.office.com/r/qGP66N0UaC) or reach out to meerakurup@microsoft.com to enable your subscription.

 ---
 description: This set of templates demonstrates how to set up Azure AI Agent Service with virtual network isolation with private network links to connect the agent to your secure data.
 page_type: sample